 Accepting people for who they are is simply a matter of love and open arms to receive that person.

-The tolerance for an accepting heart is automatic, with imperfections not given a second thought.
+Relationship acceptance is automatic in a healthy equation, with imperfections not given a second thought.
 These are merely considered a part of what makes this person the partner that you love and helps you appreciate them.

 You don’t really like what’s happening and would prefer (if you had your way) that it stops.
 But to make things “tolerable,” you’re willing to concede.
 That is certainly not a heartfelt sentiment like you’ll notice love is accepting.

 If you find you’re doing more tolerating than accepting, it might be worth taking a step back and examining the union a bit more closely.
 You can either analyze how to be more accepting of your partner or communicate the faults.